Guidelines for the Conduct of a Dissertation Defense:

 The University of Berlin led this revolution.
 When academics and students studying abroad returned home, they brought the new perspectives with them.
 This change helped create the Johns Hopkins University (1876) in Baltimore, the first modern American research university.
 Cornell, Michigan, and Harvard quickly adapted with new curricula.
 From this emphasis on pure and applied research, came the modern American dissertation: a written discourse that demonstrates mastery of previous work and that advances the status of a field or discipline by the discovery or application to the art and craft of that discipline through the creation of new knowledge, skills, or applications.

-The doctoral candidate, committee chair, and his or her committee members attend the dissertation defense.
+The doctoral candidate, committee chair, and their committee members attend the dissertation defense.
 It is best if all committee members attend in person.
-If not, options such as Skype or audio conferencing can be arranged for a committee member still recognizing that a majority of the committee should be present.
-External readers, if there are any, may attend.
+If not, options such as Zoom or other online video conferencing can be arranged.

-Dissertation defenses are open to any interested member of the academic or professional community such as other program or non-program faculty members, other program students or graduates, academic and professional guests.
+Final dissertation defenses are open to any interested member of the academic or professional community, such as other program or non-program faculty members, other program students or graduates, academic and professional guests.
+Personal guests sometimes also attend the final dissertation defense.
 Only the presentation and questioning portions of the defense are open.
 Individuals who are not members of the official committee will be excluded from the pre-discussion and voting deliberation portions of the defense.

 What is the order of events?